We Must Be Careful Not to Judge Others Based on Who We Are or What We Do

 Can You Be a Christian?

 Lately, here in the United States, I’ve heard political party affiliations inserted into the blank, namely Republican or Democrat.
-Other times it’s economic philosophies, such as socialist, communist, or someone advocating democracy.
+Other times it’s economic philosophies, such as socialist, communist, or capitalist.

 For those with a legalistic perspective, various personal activities and lifestyle choices are apt to find themselves inserted into this question.
 And in other instances, assorted occupations end up in this blank.